black-devil404/htb-writeups/support/README.md

 #Download Sharphound.exe and save it in attack machine home
 #upload Sharphound on taget
 upload /home/kali/SharpHound.exe #run this on target machine shell
+#run bloodhound from host machine pending check run from already download file or compile it(Just for refrence not actual note)